Installation guide

 The C library

-From the top-level directory, run the following commands to compile and install the library:
+From the top-level directory of the AccRQA, run the following commands to compile and install the library:

 mkdir build